biobricks/blast-level/README.md

 The `blastn-short` or `blastp-short` tasks will be used rather than the `blastn` or `blastp` tasks if the query sequence is under 50 nt for `blastn` or under `30` aa for `blastp`.
 This is based on the BLAST+ manual recommendations

-The callback will called like so:
+If a callback is provided then it will called like so:

 ```
 cb(err, metadata, data)